 - Staff Employee Appraisals during Probationary Period

 - Supervisors shall conduct two formal performance appraisals on all such employees as of the 90th day and 30 days prior to the end of the employee’s probationary period.
-Any extension must be approved by the Executive Director for OHR.
-(Please refer to Policy 4-39 Employment of Regular Employees)
+Any extension must be approved by the Executive Director of Human Resources.

 - Upon completion of the probationary period, supervisors will then conduct performance appraisals on the regular annual schedule.

 - All performance appraisal documents are to be kept confidential to the greatest extent possible with access limited only to those individuals on a business need-to-know basis as appropriate, or in compliance with any state or federal law.

 - A copy of each completed Performance Appraisal Form and goal review shall be placed in the employees personnel file.

 - The Office of Human Resources will periodically review performance appraisals for Equal Employment Opportunity compliance issues and bring any concerns to the attention of the President.

 - A supervisor should consult with the Office of Human Resources as soon as possible after deterioration in an employee’s performance which may result in an overall rating of “Below Expectations” in the performance appraisal.
 A draft of the performance appraisal should be provided for review by the supervisor to the Office of Human Resources prior to the appraisal being issued to the employee (see Policy 4-2 Employee Corrective Action and Disciplinary Action.

 - A supervisor leaving a position is expected to document employee performance prior to leaving.
 If an employee’s supervisor changes, the employee will normally be reviewed on the goals/duties, performance standards, and expectations stated in the last written performance review.
 The new supervisor will meet with the employee to discuss and document any changes to the previously stated goals/duties, performance standards, and expectations.